Creamy, tangy, and full of spice, this kadhi pakora is a super comforting Indian-inspired meal with unique flavors and textures.

-Kadhi is a traditional South Asian dish featuring a creamy, tangy gravy thickened with chickpea flour (known as besan).
+Kadhi is a traditional South Asian dish featuring a creamy, tangy gravy made from sour yogurt thickened with chickpea flour (known as besan).
+I didn't fully appreciate it as a child, but it's now become one of my favorite dishes as an adult!

-The recipe, presented here, is inspired by the Punjabi version, kadhi pakora, which has a thick, rich gravy and onion pakoras (crispy fried onion fritters).
-It’s an ideal winter meal, both nourishing and full of spice, served with hot rice or roti.
-I consulted several online sources, and I chatted with my mom extensively to ensure my kadhi recipe came out as smooth and velvety as hers did!
+Though I grew up eating Maharashtrian kadhi, the recipe presented here is inspired by the Punjabi version, which has a thick, rich gravy and onion pakoras (crispy fried onion fritters).
+I consulted several online sources (Priya Krishna and Cook with Manali) and chatted with my mom extensively to ensure my kadhi recipe came out as smooth and velvety as hers!

 A Short History of Kadhi